SP Services

 Crowdfunding is gaining a lot of popularity these days as it is a new way of funding a startup.
 At the same time, it’s more like taking a loan or investments by more than one person.

-The next question coming into your mind is “How it works?”
+The next question coming into your mind is, “How it works?”
 On a crowdfunding platform, a detailed description of the business will be provided by an entrepreneur.
-Under which proper business plan & objective of the business will be set out, along with this details regarding how much funding is required will also be mentioned.
+Under which proper business plan & objective of the business will be set out; along with this, details regarding how much funding is required will also be mentioned.

-The best part of crowdfunding is that interest is also generated thus it helps in marketing besides funding.
-Under this, funding to startups is done by common people, therefore, it eliminates professional investors and brokers.
-If a company has a successful campaign then it might attract venture-capital investment.
+The best part of crowdfunding is that interest is also generated; thus, it helps in marketing besides funding.
+Under this, funding to startups is done by common people; therefore, it eliminates professional investors and brokers.
+If a company has a successful campaign, then it might attract venture-capital investment.

 c.
 Angel Investment

-If you have the ability to visualize the bigger picture of your startup then you can go for angel investment.
+If you have the ability to visualize the bigger picture of your startup, then you can go for angel investment.
 In angel investment, investors are like angles that have deep pockets.
 They are termed as High Net worth Individuals (HNIs).

-Such angel investors make an investment in a business venture in return of ownership equity or convertible debt.
+Such angel investors make an investment in a business venture in return for ownership equity or convertible debt.
 Investment can be made by angel investors in the form of a one-time investment or on an ongoing basis in order to give financial support to the business venture to carry out the operations of the business.

 In an Indian company, angel funds are regulated by the SEBI (Alternative Investment Funds) Regulations, 2012: